Today we’re going to take a look at 3 Inline Manual alternatives that will help you increase feature engagement.

 Let’s move on to the first of the Inline Manual alternatives…

-Call us biased if you want, but we think our very own product deserves a mention on this list.
+Call us biased, but we think our very own product deserves a mention on this list.

 Userpilot is a one-stop-shop for all your onboarding needs.
 It offers all of the most popular UI elements, including checklists and modals.